 Unless there are extenuating circumstances, you should be picked up at the airport upon arrival.
 FCCs will arrange for someone to pick you up at the airport.
-In the case that no one is there upon your arrival, call Faculty Country Coordinator or local coordinator (make sure you have FCC in-country phone numbers and your arrival destination with you on departure) or call a fellow IFPer.
+In the case that no one is there upon your arrival, call your Faculty Country Coordinator or local coordinator (make sure you have FCC in-country phone numbers and your arrival destination with you on departure) or call a fellow IFPer.
 If you do not have a cell phone, borrow one or ask someone to dial a number for you.
 If you are really stuck, take an official taxi to a hotel.
 If arriving at night, have some cash.
 If possible, exchange a small amount into local currency before departure.

-In summer, you will:
+In the summer, you will:

 - Immediately meet and confirm on-site medical office.

 - Review a potential evacuation plan, including a pre-arranged meeting place.

 - Visit your embassy to re-register.
 If necessary, travel to the embassy, so you know its location.